MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### Storage Gateway
 - connects on-premise software appliance with cloud-based storage
 - a virtual or physical device to replicate your on-prem data on AWS
+  - The software appliance, or gateway, is deployed into your on-premises environment as a virtual machine (VM)
 - 3 types of Storage Gateway
-	- File Gateway (for flat files; stored directly on S3): network file system (NFS) & SMB
+	- **File Gateway** (for flat files; stored directly on S3)
+	  - network file system (NFS) & SMB
-	- Volume Gateway (iSCSI)
+	- **Volume Gateway** (iSCSI)
-		- stored volume: entire local data stored on site and asynchronously backed up to S3
+		- **stored volume**: entire local data stored on site and asynchronously backed up to S3
-		- cached volume: entire data stored on S3 and frequently accessed data cached on site
+		- **cached volume**: entire data stored on S3 and frequently accessed data cached on site
-	- Tape Gateway (VTL: virtual tape library)
+	- **Tape Gateway** (VTL: virtual tape library)
+- Not suitable for transfering large amount of data
+  - mainly used in providing low-latency access to data by caching frequently accessed data on-premises while storing archive data securely and durably in Amazon cloud storage services
+  - optimizes data transfer to AWS by sending only changed data and compressing data
+  - use DataSync to migrate large amount of data

 ### EFS: Elastic File System
 - file storage system for EC2